mavleo96/cse538-assignments/hw2/README.md

 #### Checkpoint 2.3
 1. Plot the training set loss curves.
 It should have loss on the y-axis and epochs on the x-axis.
 Paste the loss curve into your output file and save it as a pdf.
 2. Compute the perplexity of the model on the samples (you can use `get_perplexity` from Part 1.3)
-    - "Are we out of the woods yet?"
+    - "And you gotta live with the bad blood now"
-    - "Are we in the clear yet?"
+    - "Sit quiet by my side in the shade"
-    - "August slipped away into a moment in time"
+    - "And I'm not even sorry, nights are so starry"
+    - "You make me crazier, crazier, crazier, oh"
+    - "When time stood still and I had you"
 3. Compare the perplexity scores with Part 1.3.
 How does the RNN-based LM perform in comparison?
 Provide a brief reason why it is or isn't better.

 ### 2.4 Autoregressive Lyric Generation